 Contributions Program projects underway

-On April 21, 2016, the Office of the Privacy Commissioner of Canada (OPC) announced funding for a new round of independent research and knowledge translation projects supported through its Contributions Program.
-These projects will be completed by March 31, 2017.
-The OPC will post summaries of the completed projects, as well as links to their deliverables once projects are finalized and reviewed by the OPC.The following is a list of the funded projects currently underway for 2016-17:
+On May 16, 2017, the Office of the Privacy Commissioner of Canada (OPC) announced funding for a new round of independent research and knowledge translation projects supported through its Contributions Program.
+These projects will be completed by March 31, 2018.
+The OPC will post summaries of the completed projects, as well as links to their deliverables once projects are finalized and reviewed by the OPC.

 Project Leader: Jane Tallim